zoomla/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Removed `.badge-pill` for the `.rounded-pill` utility class
 - **Todo:** Removed badge's hover and focus styles for `a.badge` and `button.badge`.

+### Breadcrumbs

+- Removed default `padding`, `background-color`, and `border-radius` from `.breadcrumb`.
+These styles are a little too presecriptive and can easily be restored or modified with utilities.

 ### Cards

 - Removed the card columns in favor of a Masonry grid [See #28922](https://github.com/twbs/bootstrap/pull/28922).